 So, What Is The Best Way To Send Money Overseas?

 As Consumers International quite rightly point out:

 “Transferring remittances is a relatively straightforward transaction, for which it is often hard to justify a 5% charge, and there are an increasing number of examples that suggest the service can be provided for much less.”

-We invite you to examine our currency exchange comparison calculator and see which is the best way to send money overseas.
+We invite you to examine our currency exchange calculator and see which is the best way to transfer money overseas.